hitoshi-watase/sercrod/docs/reference/directives/upload.md

 Benefits:

-- You can use a single “Nablla API style” on the backend:
+- You can use a single “Sercrod API style” on the backend:

   - File uploads (`*upload`) and pure JSON calls (`*post`, `*fetch`, `*api`) share the same response contract.
-  - Monitoring and logging can treat all Nablla endpoints uniformly.
+  - Monitoring and logging can treat all Sercrod endpoints uniformly.
   - Frontend code can handle upload results in the same way it handles other API responses.

 - For existing upload endpoints: